EECC National Hubs & Groups

 Rwanda

-The Rwanda EECC group consisting of Gilbert Komeza, Theophile Munyaneza, Simon Dusabimana, Bahati Antoine and Jean Damascene Gasasira and others, supported by the Rwanda Anesthetists Organisation, has held its first meeting and submitted a proposal to begin national activities.
+The Rwanda EECC hub consisting of Gilbert Komeza, Theophile Munyaneza, Simon Dusabimana, Bahati Antoine and Jean Damascene Gasasira and others, supported by the Rwanda Anesthetists Organisation, has held its first meeting and submitted a proposal to begin national activities.

 Plans include assessing six institutions, connecting with Expertise France’s capacity-building project, and establishing partnerships with NGOs active in the country.